Avefly/Avefly/README.md

 Hello, 👋

-Hi, My name is Tori and I am a senior from Florida International University doing my Bachelors in information systems.
+My name is Tori and I am a senior from Florida International University doing my Bachelors in information systems.
 I have a huge interest in cybersecurity, as well as coding.
 I am currently studying python, and working on projects in the hopes of becomming a cybersecurity engineer.
 Currently I am a Global Security Intern, e-board member of WiCys and a codepath E3 scholar.

 - 🔭 I’m currently working on passing the CompTIA Security+ Exam
 - 🌱 I’m currently learning HTML, CSS, Python
-- Fun fact: I did'nt start coding until 2025 s this year 😅
+- ⚡  Fun fact: I did'nt start coding until 2025 s this year 😅

 <!--
 **Avefly/Avefly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.